 - Report all confirmed positive cases to licensing authorities and the local health department.

-- Be aware that failure to report can result in penalties like removal of operating license.
+- Be aware that failure to report can result in penalties such as the removal of an operating license.

 If you are following all the guidelines put forth to avoid contracting COVID-19, and if you are seeking guidance from authorities and other directors, you are doing all that you possibly can.
 Remember that you are not alone in this endeavor and that there are many people who are there for you to help answer questions and guide you through this process.
 None of us are experts in this, and we are all becoming experts together.
 The best you can do is read up on all the latest protocols, ask for help when needed, and be open and honest if and when exposure occurs.